Bob Mellow: Career

+As president pro tempore, Mellow was the first lawmaker to authorize the use of television cameras on the state Senate floor to broadcast live Senate sessions.

 Mellow indicated interest in running for the Governor's office in 2010.
-However, he ultimately did not run for Governor, and announced his intention not to seek re-election to the Senate in 2010.
+However, he ultimately did not run for governor, and announced his intention not to seek re-election to the Senate in 2010.
 He was succeeded as the Democratic floor leader by Jay Costa.